 CYBER SECURITY OPERATIONS

-From www.uscyberpatriots.org: “The competition puts teams of high school and middle school students in the position of newly hired IT professionals tasked with managing the network of a small company.
+All rounds of the national competition in CyberPatriot, with the exception of the National Finals Competition, take place online.
+Teams must complete all their work during one (1) six consecutive-hour period on the Friday, Saturday, or Sunday of these competition windows.
+View this instructional video to see how it works.
+From http://www.uscyberpatriots.org: “The competition puts teams of students in the position of newly hired IT professionals tasked with managing the network of a small company.
 In the rounds of competition, teams are given a set of virtual images that represent operating systems and are tasked with finding cybersecurity vulnerabilities within the images and hardening the system while maintaining critical services.”

 The students have recently moved into a module on Networking.
 CyberPatriots teams have access to selected modules from the Cisco Networking Academy, which is professional online instruction for industry networking certifications.
 Students will complete simple network labs using basic network components (switches and routers) as well as completing network simulations using Cisco Packet Tracer software.
 Packet Tracer will be featured in the CyberPatriots rounds.